awsdocs/amazon-ses-developer-guide/doc-source/examples-send-raw-using-sdk.md

  30.
  31. public class AmazonSESSample {
  32.
  33. 	// Replace sender@example.com with your "From" address.
  34. 	// This address must be verified with Amazon SES.
  35. 	private static String SENDER = "Sender Name <sender@example.com>";
  36.
  37. 	// Replace recipient@example.com with a "To" address.
 If your account
  38. 	// is still in the sandbox, this address must be verified.
  39. 	private static String RECIPIENT = "recipient@example.com";
  40.
  41. 	// Specify a configuration set.
 If you do not want to use a configuration
  42. 	// set, comment the following variable, and the
  43. 	// ConfigurationSetName=CONFIGURATION_SET argument below.
  44. 	private static String CONFIGURATION_SET = "ConfigSet";
  45.
  46. 	// The subject line for the email.
  47. 	private static String SUBJECT = "Customer service contact info";
  48.
  49. 	// The full path to the file that will be attached to the email.
- 50.     // If you are using Windows, escape backslashes as shown in this variable.
+ 50. 	// If you're using Windows, escape backslashes as shown in this variable.
  51. 	private static String ATTACHMENT = "C:\\Users\\sender\\customers-to-contact.xlsx";
  52.
  53. 	// The email body for recipients with non-HTML email clients.
  54. 	private static String BODY_TEXT = "Hello,\r\n"
  55.                                         + "Please see the attached file for a list "
  56.                                         + "of customers to contact.";
  57.
  58. 	// The HTML body of the email.
  59. 	private static String BODY_HTML = "<html>"
  60.                                         + "<head></head>"
  61.                                         + "<body>"
  62.                                         + "<h1>Hello!</h1>"
  63.                                         + "<p>Please see the attached file for a "
  64.                                         + "list of customers to contact.</p>"
  65.                                         + "</body>"
  66.                                         + "</html>";
  67.
  68.     public static void main(String[] args) throws AddressException, MessagingException, IOException {
  69.
- 70. String DefaultCharSet = MimeUtility.getDefaultJavaCharset();
+ 70. Session session = Session.getDefaultInstance(new Properties());
  71.
- 72. Session session = Session.getDefaultInstance(new Properties());
- 73.
- 74.         // Create a new MimeMessage object.
- 75. MimeMessage message = new MimeMessage(session);
- 76.
- 77.         // Add subject, from and to lines.
- 78.         message.setSubject(SUBJECT, "UTF-8");
- 79.         message.setFrom(new InternetAddress(SENDER));
- 80.         message.setRecipients(Message.RecipientType.TO, InternetAddress.parse(RECIPIENT));
- 81.
- 82.         // Create a multipart/alternative child container.
- 83. MimeMultipart msg_body = new MimeMultipart("alternative");
- 84.
- 85.         // Create a wrapper for the HTML and text parts.
- 86. MimeBodyPart wrap = new MimeBodyPart();
- 87.
- 88.         // Define the text part.
- 89. MimeBodyPart textPart = new MimeBodyPart();
- 90.         // Encode the text content and set the character encoding.
-This step is
- 91.         // necessary if you're sending a message with characters outside the
- 92.         // ASCII range.
- 93.         textPart.setContent(MimeUtility
- 94.                 .encodeText(BODY_TEXT,DefaultCharSet,"B"), "text/plain; charset=UTF-8");
- 95.         textPart.setHeader("Content-Transfer-Encoding", "base64");
- 96.
- 97.         // Define the HTML part.
- 98. MimeBodyPart htmlPart = new MimeBodyPart();
- 99.         // Encode the HTML content and set the character encoding.
-100.         htmlPart.setContent(MimeUtility
-101.                 .encodeText(BODY_HTML,DefaultCharSet,"B"),"text/html; charset=UTF-8");
-102.         htmlPart.setHeader("Content-Transfer-Encoding", "base64");
+ 72.         // Create a new MimeMessage object.
+ 73. MimeMessage message = new MimeMessage(session);
+ 74.
+ 75.         // Add subject, from and to lines.
+ 76.         message.setSubject(SUBJECT, "UTF-8");
+ 77.         message.setFrom(new InternetAddress(SENDER));
+ 78.         message.setRecipients(Message.RecipientType.TO, InternetAddress.parse(RECIPIENT));
+ 79.
+ 80.         // Create a multipart/alternative child container.
+ 81. MimeMultipart msg_body = new MimeMultipart("alternative");
+ 82.
+ 83.         // Create a wrapper for the HTML and text parts.
+ 84. MimeBodyPart wrap = new MimeBodyPart();
+ 85.
+ 86.         // Define the text part.
+ 87. MimeBodyPart textPart = new MimeBodyPart();
+ 88.         textPart.setContent(BODY_TEXT, "text/plain; charset=UTF-8");
+ 89.
+ 90.         // Define the HTML part.
+ 91. MimeBodyPart htmlPart = new MimeBodyPart();
+ 92.         htmlPart.setContent(BODY_HTML,"text/html; charset=UTF-8");
+ 93.
+ 94.         // Add the text and HTML parts to the child container.
+ 95.         msg_body.addBodyPart(textPart);
+ 96.         msg_body.addBodyPart(htmlPart);
+ 97.
+ 98.         // Add the child container to the wrapper object.
+ 99.         wrap.setContent(msg_body);
+100.
+101.         // Create a multipart/mixed parent container.
+102. MimeMultipart msg = new MimeMultipart("mixed");
 103.
-104.         // Add the text and HTML parts to the child container.
-105.         msg_body.addBodyPart(textPart);
-106.         msg_body.addBodyPart(htmlPart);
-107.
-108.         // Add the child container to the wrapper object.
-109.         wrap.setContent(msg_body);
-110.
-111.         // Create a multipart/mixed parent container.
-112. MimeMultipart msg = new MimeMultipart("mixed");
-113.
-114.         // Add the parent container to the message.
-115.         message.setContent(msg);
-116.
-117.         // Add the multipart/alternative part to the message.
-118.         msg.addBodyPart(wrap);
-119.
-120.         // Define the attachment
-121. MimeBodyPart att = new MimeBodyPart();
-122. DataSource fds = new FileDataSource(ATTACHMENT);
-123.         att.setDataHandler(new DataHandler(fds));
-124.         att.setFileName(fds.getName());
-125.
-126.         // Add the attachment to the message.
-127.         msg.addBodyPart(att);
-128.
-129.         // Try to send the email.
-130.         try {
-131. System.out.println("Attempting to send an email through Amazon SES "
-132.                               +"using the AWS SDK for Java...");
-133.
-134.             // Instantiate an Amazon SES client, which will make the service
-135.             // call with the supplied AWS credentials.
-136. AmazonSimpleEmailService client =
-137. AmazonSimpleEmailServiceClientBuilder.standard()
-138.                     // Replace US_WEST_2 with the AWS Region you're using for
-139.                     // Amazon SES.
-140.                     .withRegion(Regions.US_WEST_2).build();
+104.         // Add the parent container to the message.
+105.         message.setContent(msg);
+106.
+107.         // Add the multipart/alternative part to the message.
+108.         msg.addBodyPart(wrap);
+109.
+110.         // Define the attachment
+111. MimeBodyPart att = new MimeBodyPart();
+112. DataSource fds = new FileDataSource(ATTACHMENT);
+113.         att.setDataHandler(new DataHandler(fds));
+114.         att.setFileName(fds.getName());
+115.
+116.         // Add the attachment to the message.
+117.         msg.addBodyPart(att);
+118.
+119.         // Try to send the email.
+120.         try {
+121. System.out.println("Attempting to send an email through Amazon SES "
+122.                               +"using the AWS SDK for Java...");
+123.
+124.             // Instantiate an Amazon SES client, which will make the service
+125.             // call with the supplied AWS credentials.
+126. AmazonSimpleEmailService client =
+127. AmazonSimpleEmailServiceClientBuilder.standard()
+128.                     // Replace US_WEST_2 with the AWS Region you're using for
+129.                     // Amazon SES.
+130.                     .withRegion(Regions.US_WEST_2).build();
+131.
+132.             // Print the raw email content on the console
+133. PrintStream out = System.out;
+134.             message.writeTo(out);
+135.
+136.             // Send the email.
+137. ByteArrayOutputStream outputStream = new ByteArrayOutputStream();
+138.             message.writeTo(outputStream);
+139. RawMessage rawMessage =
+140.             		new RawMessage(ByteBuffer.wrap(outputStream.toByteArray()));
 141.
-142.             // Print the raw email content on the console
-143. PrintStream out = System.out;
+142. SendRawEmailRequest rawEmailRequest =
+143.             		new SendRawEmailRequest(rawMessage)
-144.             message.writeTo(out);
+144.             		    .withConfigurationSetName(CONFIGURATION_SET);
 145.
-146.             // Send the email.
-147. ByteArrayOutputStream outputStream = new ByteArrayOutputStream();
-148.             message.writeTo(outputStream);
-149. RawMessage rawMessage =
-150.                     new RawMessage(ByteBuffer.wrap(outputStream.toByteArray()));
-151.
-152. SendRawEmailRequest rawEmailRequest =
-153.                     new SendRawEmailRequest(rawMessage)
-154.                         .withConfigurationSetName(CONFIGURATION_SET);
-155.
-156.             client.sendRawEmail(rawEmailRequest);
+146.             client.sendRawEmail(rawEmailRequest);
-157. System.out.println("Email sent!");
+147. System.out.println("Email sent!");
-158.         // Display an error if something goes wrong.
+148.         // Display an error if something goes wrong.
-159.         } catch (Exception ex) {
+149.         } catch (Exception ex) {
-160. System.out.println("Email Failed");
+150. System.out.println("Email Failed");
-161. System.err.println("Error message: " + ex.getMessage());
+151. System.err.println("Error message: " + ex.getMessage());
-162.             ex.printStackTrace();
+152.             ex.printStackTrace();
-163.         }
+153.         }
-164.     }
+154.     }
-165. }
+155. }
 ```

 ------